 For what shall it profit a man, if he gain the whole world, and suffer the loss of his soul? – Jesus Christ

-Yet, it’s not the systems or the structures that are the true cause of our struggles.
-It’s the proclivities of our own minds.
-All of these problems are the result of actions taken out of ignorance, fear, greed, apathy or some combination of these harmful mental states.
+The systems and the structures that maintain these harmful conditions were constructed from the unexamined proclivities of human minds.
+Our problems are the result of actions taken out of ignorance, fear, greed, apathy or some combination of these harmful mental states.
 When operating on autopilot, we neglect to connect our actions with our highest values.
 Being unaware of our inner experience, we react on impulse, making uninformed decisions.
 Human beings, like other animals, may have powerful instincts, but we also fortunately have a large cortex that gives us the power to choose, if we will only allow space for it.

 So, what can we do?
 It isn’t helpful to fall into despair.
 Hopefully these extreme examples illustrate how important each individual’s practice really is.
 The Dalai Lama once said, “If every 8 year old in the world is taught meditation, we will eliminate violence from the world within one generation.”
 While achieving world peace is bound to be more complicated than that, the wisdom behind this message is that our personal practice is an incredibly important part of the process.
 Each of us must do our inner work in order to liberate us all from the tyranny of our own unexamined minds.

 Unless there is peace in the mind of the individual, how can there be peace in the society? – S.N.
 Goenka

 Ehrenreich, J. (2016).
 Third Wave Capitalism: How Money, Power, and the Pursuit of Self-Interest have Imperiled the American Dream.
 Cornell University Press.

 Lazarus, D (2019).
 Cosmetics industry crushes bill that would have made makeup and hair products safer.
 LATimes.com